redwoodjs/redwoodjs-com-archive/docs/logger.md

 yarn rw dev
 ```

-### Screenshots
+### Examples

-The following screenshots show how log formatting out may look in your development environment.
+The following examples and screenshots show how log formatting output may look in your development environment.

 Notice how the emoji help identify the level, such as 🐛 for `debug` and 🌲 for `info`.